zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 By establishing and maintaining a high-trust environment, IT and software engineering teams can work more efficiently and effectively.
 Trust reduces friction, enables better decision-making, and fosters a positive, collaborative culture where team members feel valued and empowered.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations create a high-trust environment:

 * **Making the Right Hire:**
 When hiring a new software engineer for a critical project, the approach involves following the Three I's Rule: focus on candidates with integrity, intelligence, and initiative.
 Design interview questions and assessments that evaluate these traits, such as scenario-based questions to gauge problem-solving skills and ethical dilemmas to assess integrity.
 The outcome is hiring the right candidate who increases team efficiency and reduces the need for constant oversight, as they can be trusted to deliver high-quality work independently.